vinitshahdeo/copilot/README.md

 <h1 align='center'>GitHub Copilot Demo at <code>people + ai</code> event</h1>

 Welcome to my GitHub Copilot presentation at [people + ai](https://peopleplus.ai/) event in Bengaluru, India.
 In this [presentation](https://github.com/vinitshahdeo/copilot/blob/main/presentation/GitHub%20Copilot%20-%20Presentation%20by%20vinitshahdeo.pdf), I will be discussing GitHub Copilot, a groundbreaking tool that has revolutionized the way we write code.
-Below you will find some information on what Copilot is, its features, how to install it, and an exciting announcement about the future of Copilot. **[I tried GitHub Copilot](https://vinitshahdeo.dev/github-copilot) (and you should too!) 🤖 🚀** Check out my [presentation on GitHub Copilot](https://github.com/vinitshahdeo/copilot/blob/main/presentation/GitHub%20Copilot%20-%20Presentation%20by%20vinitshahdeo.pdf).
+Below you will find some information on what Copilot is, its features, how to install it, and an exciting announcement about the future of Copilot. **[I tried GitHub Copilot](https://vinitshahdeo.dev/github-copilot) (and you should too!) 🤖 🚀** Check out my [PPT on GitHub Copilot](https://github.com/vinitshahdeo/copilot/blob/main/presentation/GitHub%20Copilot%20-%20Presentation%20by%20vinitshahdeo.pdf).

 ## 🤖 What is GitHub Copilot?